postrational/blog/source/_posts/2014-04-19-continuous-integration-server-for-django-using-jenkins.markdown

 <div class="legend">Build triggers (choose one or the other)</div>
 </div>

-If you want builds to be triggered actively by your source code repository, you will need to create a script called `post-commit` (in the `hooks` directory of your SVN repo root or the `.git/hooks` directory when using Git).
+If you want builds to be triggered actively by your source code repository, you will need to create a script called `post-commit` (in the `hooks` directory of your SVN repo directory or the `.git/hooks` directory when using Git).
 Your hook script should execute a command such as `curl` to send an HTTP request to Jenkins which will trigger the build.
 The token is used here for security.

 ```bash